opensourcedesign/opensourcedesign.github.io/content/jobs/2018-01-28-need-logo-for-wren-security-project.md

 how_to_apply:
   - Kortanul <kortanul@protonmail.com>
   - ''
-tags: 'logo, branding, graphic design'
+tags: [logo, branding, graphic design]
 date: '2018-01-28T07:19:22.427Z'
 ---
 We're running a community-driven fork of a commercial product, but we're not affiliated with the company that maintains the commercial version.
 We need a logo to differentiate ourselves from the original company.